Creative Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for creative roles in Washington DC?

-The H-1B is the most common visa for creative roles where the position requires a bachelor's degree in a specific field, such as graphic design, UX design, or digital communications.
+The H-1B visa is the most common visa for creative roles where the position requires a bachelor's degree in a specific field, such as graphic design, UX design, or digital communications.
 The O-1B is an option for creatives with demonstrated extraordinary achievement in the arts.
-TN status covers certain design roles for Canadian and Mexican nationals.
+TN visa status covers certain design roles for Canadian and Mexican nationals.
 Some early-career international creatives enter the workforce initially through OPT on an F-1 student visa.

 How to find creative visa sponsorship jobs in Washington DC?